mrkuz/kradle/README.md

 - `imageName`: Name of the created image (without tag)
 - `allowInsecureRegistries`: Allows use of insecure registries
 - `ports`: List of exposed ports
-- `jvmOpts`: Options passed to the JVM
+- `jvmOptions`: Options passed to the JVM
+- `arguments`: Arguments passed to the application
 - `withJvmKill`: Adds [jvmkill](https://github.com/airlift/jvmkill) to the image, which terminates the JVM if it is unable to allocate memory
 - `withStartupScript`: Uses a script as entrypoint for the container.
 Either you provide your own script at _src/main/extra/app.sh_ or `kradle` will create one